Giorgi Tsintsadze: Professional career

 He has played for CSKA Moscow and Dynamo Moscow prior to transferring to Rock Tartu in Estonia.
 In 2009, after three successful seasons in Tartu, he signed with the Greek League team AS Trikala 2000.
 Trikala released him on 11 December 2009 upon his own request.
 He then moved to Ukrainian SuperLeague team BC Donetsk.
 After the team bankrupted Tsindsadze went to Poland in March 2010 and signed for Trefl Sopot until the end of the season.
 For the 2010–11 season he returned to Estonia to play for Tartu Ülikool/Rock.
 Tsintsadze then went to his native Georgia for one season.
-In 2012 he signed with Budivelnyk Kiev of the Ukrainian SuperLeague.
+In 2012 he signed with Budivelnyk Kyiv of the Ukrainian SuperLeague.
 In September 2013, he returned to his former team BC Donetsk.
 In the summer 2014, Tsintsadze signed with Macedonian basketball team MZT Skopje.
 On 31 October 2014 he parted ways with MZT.
 In November 2014, he returned to Georgia and signed with MIA Academy for the rest of the season.
 On 15 September 2015 he signed with French club BCM Gravelines.
 In December 2015, he left Gravelines.
 On 4 January 2016 he signed with Rouen Métropole Basket for the rest of the 2015–16 LNB Pro A season.